Sir Henry Neville1

 Citations

-Lucius Plantagenet Cary, 13th Viscount Falkland1
+Lucius Plantagenet Cary, 13th Viscount of Falkland1

 M, #26940, b.
 23 September 1880, d.
 24 July 1961

-Lucius Plantagenet Cary, 13th Viscount Falkland was born on 23 September 1880.1 He was the son of Lt.-Col. Byron Plantagenet Cary, 12th Viscount Falkland and Mary Reade.1 He married Ella Louise Catford, daughter of Edward Walter Catford, on 6 April 1904.1 He died on 24 July 1961 at age 80.1
+Lucius Plantagenet Cary, 13th Viscount of Falkland was born on 23 September 1880.1 He was the son of Lt.-Col. Byron Plantagenet Cary, 12th Viscount of Falkland and Mary Reade.1 He married Ella Louise Catford, daughter of Edward Walter Catford, on 6 April 1904.1 He died on 24 July 1961 at age 80.1

-Lucius Plantagenet Cary, 13th Viscount Falkland was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Captain and Brevet Major in the service of the Grenadier Guards.1 He fought in the Boer War between 1900 and 1902.1 He was Deputy Governor between 1910 and 1914 at Wandsworth Prison, London, England.1 He fought in the First World War.1 He was decorated with the Chevalier, Legion of Honour.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1919.1 He held the office of Representative Peer Scotland between 1922 and 1931.1 He succeeded to the title of 13th Viscount Falkland, of Falkland, co.
-Fife [S., 1620] on 10 January 1922.1 He succeeded to the title of 13th Lord Carye [S., 1620] on 10 January 1922.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Captain and Brevet Major in the Grenadier Guards.1 He fought in the Boer War between 1900 and 1902.1 He was Deputy Governor between 1910 and 1914 at Wandsworth Prison, London, EnglandG.1 He fought in the First World War.1 He was awarded the Chevalier, Legion of Honour.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1919.1 He held the office of Representative Peer Scotland between 1922 and 1931.1 He succeeded as the 13th Viscount of Falkland, of Falkland, co.
+Fife [S., 1620] on 10 January 1922.1 He succeeded as the 13th Lord Carye [S., 1620] on 10 January 1922.1

 Citations